mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

 To address this, this section looks as some of the emerging patterns which complexify the emerging norms of design thinking education.  *if that's useful that is - if not just describe complexities*

-#### The emerging identities and norms of playtesting -
+#### The emerging role of Play testing -

-**understandings of challenge during playtesting**
+**emerging cultural norms of playtesting**

-#### Play testing - and challenge - a culture of "hardness", curiousity about number of levels, as a vehicle for peer support,
+Reviewing data around playtesting the games of others in sessions, and discussion around the final play of the external audience at final showcase. and challenge - a culture of "hardness", curiousity about number of levels, as a vehicle for peer support,

+In the last chapter,
+Find examples

 When explored from wider perspective, the hard is good lens, is very limiting.
 The following paragraph explores different perspectives on hardness / challenge.